Laura Osgood - Artistic Director & Owner

 Tara Hurley - Acro/Tumble & Young Dancers

 Tara Hurley grew up in Somerville where her passion for cheer and dance started at age 7.
 Tara coached high school cheerleading from 1995-2012.
 Along the way, she also coached at the youth and All Star levels.
 Her teams earned countless league, regional and national titles.
 After taking over her former high school cheer team, she started directing regular youth cheer clinics for the city of Somerville.
 For years, Tara ran tumbling programs for cheerleaders of all ages at the Winthrop Gymnastics Academy and for the city of Everett.
+Tara holds certifications with the National Federation of High School Cheerleaders, the MIAA and the MSAA for coaching instruction and safety.
+She was a certified Massachusetts tournament line and penalty judge for over 6 years.
+Outside of cheer and tumbling, Tara has a teaching certificate in early education and worked full time in the childcare field until opening her home daycare when becoming a mom to her own little cheerleader and dancer!
+Tara is also an exceptional photographer.
+She opened a studio full-time in 2014; focusing on family portraiture, boudoir and dancer shoots.
+She is super excited about working with young athletes and artists again!

 Claire Lane - Ballet & Pointe

-Avery Saulnier de Reyes — Ballet & Pointe
+Rachel McHugh - Ballet & Pointe

-Kelsye TrouvilleHip Hop & Young Dancers
+Kelsye SheaHip Hop & Young Dancers

 Kelsye is a Boston native who began her dance training at the age of four with her aunt Laura and was one of the first students of Wilmington Dance Academy.
 She has been trained in ballet, contemporary, hip hop, tap, and jazz.
 After graduating from WDA, Kelsye received her bachelor’s degree in Educational Studies from Endicott College in 2018.
 She is currently working towards her master’s in early childhood education.
 While at Endicott she was on the dance team for three years and had the chance to dance on the UDA Nationals stage with her team.
 She also performed many styles of dance including musical theater, modern, ballet, contemporary, jazz, and improve in the Endicott Dance Ensemble shows.
 She has been a guest choreographer for Wilmington Dance Academy for a number of years and is excited to teach and watch her students grow and create beautiful movement.